-As of 31 December 2021, the Company has re-estimated the impairment of shareholdings in Group companies based on the underlying book value of the various investees, considering that this is the best evidence of the recoverable value.
-No impairments or reversals in addition to those recognised in previous financial years have been revealed as a result of this analysis.
+As of 31 December 2022, the Company has re-estimated the impairment of shareholdings in Group companies based on the underlying book value of the various investees, considering that this is the best evidence of the recoverable value.
+As a result of said analysis, an impairment of the shareholding in the group company Name 17 has become apparent, amounting to 52,167 euros (in the 2021 financial year, no impairments or reversals were seen in addition to those recognised in previous years).

-As of 31 December 2021, the Company has fully impaired the accounts receivable held with Naturhouse, Gmbh, Naturhouse Inc and Naturhouse Franchising Co Ltd amounting to 50 thousand euros, 94 thousand euros and 134 thousand euros, respectively (Note 10).
+As of 31 December 2021, the Company fully impaired the accounts receivable held with Naturhouse, Gmbh, Naturhouse Inc and Naturhouse Franchising Co Ltd amounting to 50 thousand euros, 94 thousand euros and 134 thousand euros, respectively (Note 10).